 Aptly called livable yachts, these homes on water use electric propulsion for mobility, and an automated hydraulic jack-up system to ensure safety during category four hurricane winds.
 Solar energy, rainwater harvesting and eco-friendly waste management are some other intriguing features.

-Nicolas Derouin, co-founder of Arkup said;
+Nicolas Derouin, co-founder of ARKUP said;

 Primary residence or “mobile” vacation home, our livable yachts are multi-purpose: promotional or event venue, restaurant, gym, you can even turn it into a spa!
 ARKUP’s livable yachts are primarily designed for the specifics of Florida and Miami waters but are adaptable worldwide to local context.

 There’s also a self-elevating hydraulic system that can lift the whole home up to 40-feet above the water level to prevent flooding.
 As of the interior space, there are a plenty of windows to offer uninterrupted views while there is also a sliding terrace to enjoy in open air.

 Definitely, it is an innovative concept to create a self-sufficient home that produce minimum emissions, and can survive heavy winds & rising water levels.
-If you wish to buy one, you have to fork out over $2million (£1.6million) to get plans that are slated to start selling next summer.
+If you are thinking of ARKUP houseboat cost, you have to fork out over $2 million (£1.6million) to get plans that are slated to start selling next summer.